This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Eventually I started making it on my own at home in my smoker.
 Over time I’ve come to appreciate just how much work, preparation, and love goes into making a legendary brisket.

-One of the most talked about aspects of smoking a brisket is when to wrap it, when to smoke it naked (with no foil or brisket butcher paper), and which type of wrap to use.
+One of the most talked about aspects of smoking a brisket is whether to wrap it, whether to smoke it bare (with no foil or brisket butcher paper), and if wrapping, which type of wrap to use.
+Personally, I’ve used all of the methods at different times to achieve different results.

-Knowing when to wrap and how to do it can make all the difference in your end result.
+Knowing why some pit masters wrap and how to do it can make a huge difference to help you reach your desired result.
 Each method – or combination thereof – will lead to quite different results.
 How you wrap your brisket changes cook times, moisture levels, and the bark exterior of your brisket.

 In this article, we’ve made a complete guide for wrapping brisket.
 We’ll go over each method, how to do it, and talk about the implications of each on your final result.